Highly symmetric fundamental domains for lattices in R^2 and R^3: Abstract

 \section{Abstract}

-The fundamental cell of a lattice $\Gamma$ in $\R^d$ is the fundamental domain $\R^d/\Gamma$, viewed as a compact subset of $\R^d$.
-It is shown that most lattices $\Gamma$ in $\R^2$ and $\R^3$ possess fundamental cells $F$ having more symmetries than the point group $P(\Gamma)$, i.e., the group $P(\Gamma) \subset O(d)$ fixing $\Gamma$.
+It is shown that most lattices $\Gamma$ in $\R^2$ and $\R^3$ possess a fundamental domain $F$ for the action of $\Gamma$ on $\R^2$, respectively $\R^3$, having more symmetries than the point group $P(\Gamma)$, i.e., the group $P(\Gamma) \subset O(d)$ fixing $\Gamma$.
 In particular, $P(\Gamma)$ is a subgroup of the symmetry group $S(F)$ of $F$ of index 2 in these cases.
-The exceptions are rhombic lattices in the plane case and cubic lattices in the three-dimensional case.
+Exceptions are cubic lattices in the three-dimensional case, where such an $F$ does not exist.
+Possible exceptions are rhombic lattices in the plane case, where the constructions presented here do not seem to work.